MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-update.md

 ## What about updates to Office 365 ProPlus?

-Teams is installed by default with new installations of Office 365 ProPlus as described in [DeployMicrosoft Teams with Office 365 ProPlus](teams-install.md).
+Teams is installed by default with new installations of Office 365 ProPlus as described in [Deploy Microsoft Teams with Office 365 ProPlus](https://docs.microsoft.com/DeployOffice/teams-install).

 Teams follows its own update process as outlined above, and not the update process for the other Offices apps, such as Word and Excel.